sankaire/sankaire/README.md

 # Hi there, I'm Peter Tepela 👋

-🌱 I’m currently learning To building REST APIs
+🌱 I’m currently learning how to build REST APIs

 👯 I’m looking foward to collaborate and contribute on open source projects